JRCSTU/wltp/README.rst

         $ python setup.py nosetests --with-coverage --cover-package wltp.model,wltp.experiment --cover-min-percentage=80

     ..
-Tip:: You can enter just: :samp:`python setup.py covertest` instead of the above cmd-line since it has been *aliased* in the :file:`setup.cfg` file.
+Tip:: You can enter just: :samp:`python setup.py test_all` instead of the above cmd-line since it has been *aliased* in the :file:`setup.cfg` file.
+        Check this file for more example commands to use during development.

 4. If you made a rather important modification, update also the :doc:`CHANGES` file and/or